 The travel subsidy contributes up to $20 per student towards the cost of transport to attend a selection of Stage 1, 2 and 3 programs linked to the NSW Syllabus for the Australian Curriculum and led by highly trained staff.

-14,468 students from 182 NSW primary schools have attended an excursion with the assistance of the travel subsidy, with another 4,000 students still to go in term 2 before the project concludes.
+20,517 students from 192 NSW primary schools have attended an excursion with the assistance of the travel subsidy, with another 2,000 students still to go in term 4 this year.

-Out of these schools, 73 (40%) were from NSW rural schools visiting both Sydney and regional heritage sites.
-We have exceeded our project targets by 2,000 students.
+Out of these schools, 76 (40%) were from NSW rural schools visiting both Sydney and regional heritage sites.
+We are looking forward to continuing the Unlocking Heritage Travel Subsidy for another 4,500 students in terms 1 and 2, 2018.

 The primary schools based in Sydney were predominantly located in the western and south western suburbs,all with high populations of students from refugee, multicultural and indigenous backgrounds.
 What has been revealed in the applications and evaluations is how very few of these children have visited the city or have had the opportunity to engage with the cultural and heritage experiences that many other students take for granted.